July 18, 2014 - by Kentucky Lake / Lake Barkley Guide Dave Stewart

 Kentucky Lake: Water Level at Kentucky Dam - 358.42 Surface Temperature - 82 Lake Barkley: Water Level at Barkley Dam - 358.50 Surface Temperature - 82

-Both lakes are about one half foot below summer pool.
-Kentucky Dam has been generating an average rate of 60,000 cfs over the past day.
-Barkley Dam has been generating an average rate of 34,000 cfs over the past day or so.
+Both lakes are one half foot below summer pool and on a slow draw down.
+Expect both lakes to reach one foot below summer pool by the end of the month in accordance with the TVA River Operating System Schedule barring any unforeseen influx of water.
+Kentucky Dam has been generating at average rates of between 6,700 - 35,000 cfs today.
+Barkley Dam has been generating at an average rate of 8,000 cfs today.
 The latest lake levels , current flows and forecasts for all the TVA lakes can be found at http://www.tva.com/river/lakeinfo/index.htm .
-Kentucky Lake is clear with only a little stain in the backs of some creeks.
-Lake Barkley is stained but definitely fishable.

 The Cabin Bait and Tackle is located in Kuttawa on U.S. 62 about one mile west of the I-24/U.S. 62 interchange.
 The Cabin Bait and Tackle has a great selection of the latest in rods, reels, lures for you bass anglers and also a great selection of tackle for the panfish anglers to include live bait.
 You can also find a selection of bows and guns for the hunter as well as personal handguns in the store.
 The Cabin also hosts the a website where you can order all your fishing needs with free shipping on all orders over 50.00.
 Be sure to check them out at www.tackleexperts.com .
 The Cabin has a great delicatessen where you can get that early morning breakfast sandwich or enjoy a delicious lunch.
 Phone: 270-388-6440